 What kinds of things are checked?

-Throughout the inspection, there are a variety of safety features checked including earthing and bonding, checking to make sure a particular circuit isn’t overloaded, the strength and health of the outlets and sockets, as well as the wiring within the walls.
+Throughout the inspection, there are a variety of safety features checked including grounding and bonding, checking to make sure a particular circuit isn’t overloaded, the strength and health of the outlets and sockets, as well as the wiring within the walls.

 You’ll also get an external inspection that will spot anything that could have potentially weakened the electrical circuits outside such as wind damage or weather conditions.